JacquesCarette/Drasil/wiki/What-If.md

 artifacts in the traditional way.

-So we need to analyze the overall effort required under both the more traditional ways of doing things, and under the IPTD.
-The IPTD spends a lot of time and effort on knowledge capture, and that has to somehow be amortized over the project's lifetime.
+So we need to analyze the overall effort required under both the more traditional ways of doing things, and under the ITD.
+The ITD spends a lot of time and effort on knowledge capture, and that has to somehow be amortized over the project's lifetime.
 If a project's lifetime is not known to be 'long enough', then the short amortization period will not